p>If you are arriving at JR Shinjuku Station and wondering which exit to take, here is the short answer:

 - East-side restaurants and nightlife

-The biggest mistake is exiting on the West side and assuming you can quickly cross over outside.
-The tracks and station buildings make that correction more annoying than it looks on a map.
+The biggest mistake is exiting on the west side and assuming you can quickly cross over outside.
+The tracks and station buildings make that correction more time-consuming than it looks on a map.

-Which Exit Should You Use for Omoide Yokocho and the Tokyo Metropolitan Government Building?
+West Exit: Best for Omoide Yokocho and the Tokyo Metropolitan Government Building

 Use the West Exit or Central West Exit for Omoide Yokocho, the skyscraper district, Yodobashi Camera, west-side hotels, and the Tokyo Metropolitan Government Building.